lpotthast/leptos-comptime-test/README.md

 ## debug builds

-Results of changing a string inside the critical view! macro in app.rs and re-running `trunk serve` (incremental debug build) or `trunk serve --release` after the app was already build before:
+Results of changing a string inside the critical view! macro in app.rs and re-running `trunk serve` (incremental debug build) or `trunk serve --release` (incremental release build) after the app was already build before:

 | test                                   | debug | release |
 |----------------------------------------|-------|---------|